-If you cannot move in the same day of possession, but must move out of your prior location, then you may need to seek out the use of portable moving storage units which can house your items temporarily.
-This way you can keep all your furniture and other stuff safe and secure while you wait to move them to your new home when you are ready and able.
+If you cannot move in the same day of possession, but must move out of your prior location, then you may need to find a storage unit or moving service which can house your items temporarily.
+This way you can keep all your furniture and other stuff safe and secure while you wait to move them to your new home.

-Also make sure to plan ahead for any temporary living you will need such as a motel/hotel rental until your new home is ready for move-in.[hr]
+Also make sure to plan ahead for any temporary living you will need such as a motel/hotel rental until your new home is ready for move-in.

 Don’t move in furniture and boxes until after you fix up your new place.

 Settling in to a new home takes some time and adjustment…especially if its in a new town or state.

 If you have the available time, inspect your new home when it is empty and assess the upgrades and improvements that are needed to be done.
 Be sure to allow a day or two to complete them before the move.

 If you do things this way, it will make it much easier to access and fix the problem areas before your new home is cluttered from top to bottom with boxes and furniture.
-It alleviates unwanted stress by already having the rooms move-in ready and up to your standards before unpacking and setting up your things.[hr]
+It alleviates unwanted stress by already having the rooms move-in ready and up to your standards before unpacking and setting up your things.

 Make a plan for your new room setups and pack up stuff accordingly.